paolorechia/steeldb/README.md

 3. A tokenizer [x]
 4. A parser [x]
 5. Add support for the SELECT clause [x]
-6. A code generator []
+6. A code generator [x]
-7. A virtual machine that interprets the generated code []
+7. A virtual machine that interprets the generated code [x]
 8. A table struct that stores data in HashMap of Vectors []
+9. A hardcoded table for testing []
-9. A serialization / desserialization method to write/read data from file []
+10. A serialization / desserialization method to write/read data from file []

 ### Second iteration: making it usable (v0.2.0)